-This data helps you understand what people look for when they find your site so you can focus your content on the search terms people use.
+The Search Keywords panel in Analytics shows which search terms drive traffic to your site from search engines.
+This data helps you understand what people look for when they find your site, so you can focus your content on the search terms people use.

-The Google Search Keywords panel is available in all plans
+The Search Keywords panel is available in all plans.

-- If you have a G Suite account, ensure Google Search Console is turned on for all users.
+Tip: If you have a Google Workspace account, ensure Google Search Console is turned on for all users.

 Search Keywords KPIs

 Google Search Keywords focuses on four key performance indicators, or KPIs.
-Click any KPI, and the panel will show data related to that metric.
+Click any KPI to see the data related to that metric:

-Clicks are the number of clicks your site got from searches for a certain keyword.
+- Total Clicks - The number of clicks your site got from searches for a certain keyword.

-Impressions represents the number of people that saw your site in search results for a certain keyword, even if they didn’t click the link.
+- Total Impressions - The number of people that saw your site in search results for a certain keyword, even if they didn’t click the link.

-Click rate is the percentage of impressions for a keyword that lead to a click to your site, or (Clicks ÷ Impressions) x 100.
+- Avg.
+Click Through Rate - The percentage of impressions for a keyword that led to a click to your site, or (Clicks ÷ Impressions) x 100.

-This is your site’s average position in search results for a certain keyword in the selected date range.
+- Avg.
+Position - Your site’s average position in search results for a certain keyword in the chosen date range.
 For example, if two people search for Toronto book editing, and your site appears in the first and third positions, your average position would be 2, or (1 + 3) ÷ 2.
 If your site appears more than once in a single search, we use the highest position.

-The graph near the top of the panel shows trends over time for the selected time and device.
-The graph compares results for the top four keywords during the selected date range.
+The graph near the top of the tab shows trends over time for the top four keywords in the chosen date range.

-After selecting a date range, the percent change from the previous period will display under each KPI.
-Percent change is calculated using one of the following date comparisons, depending on the selected time filter:
+After choosing a date range, the percent change from the previous period will display under each KPI.
+Percent change is calculated using one of the following date comparisons, depending on the chosen time filter:

 Positive changes display in green, while negative changes display in red.
 If there isn’t sufficient historical data to calculate a change, a percent change and date comparison won’t display.

-The table at the bottom of the panel displays results for up to 200 keywords.
+The table at the bottom of the tab displays results for up to 200 keywords.
 The most successful search keywords display at the top of the table.
 The table displays: